Frequently asked questions

 Your new water meter will send data remotely to the City.
 All data sent contains only the water meter serial number and consumption data.
 No identifiable homeowner information is transmitted.
 The radio frequency used by the transmitter is a licensed frequency on which only water meters can operate.

 What kind of technical background/training does my installer have?
-All installers are certified and trained to install water meters as per Ontario standards WMI-08.

 How long will my installation take?